ReZeroE/Personal-Server/README.md

 # Personal Web Server (CS 3214)
-This program a personal server coded in **C** and **React.js** to support file transfer, MP4 video playback, web token authantification, and so on.
+This is a personal server coded in **C** and **React.js** to support file transfer, MP4 video playback, web token authantification, and so on.
 The web server is served over Nginx and has persistent connections as per the HTTP/1.1 protocol.

 Note: TLS has not been configured in Nginx (as a reverse proxy) due to permission issues on the Univerity's server.